DIPlib/diplib/src/documentation/image.md

 the `dip::ExternalInterface::AllocateData` method is called.
 This method is free to allocate whatever objects it needs, and sets the image's origin pointer and strides (much like in the previous section).
-As before, it is possible to set the `std::shared_ptr` also, so that ownership of the allocated objects is transferred to the image object.
-As can be seen in the *DIPlib--MATLAB* interface (see `dml::MatlabInterface` in `include/dip_matlab_interface.h`), the `std::shared_ptr` can contain a custom deleter function that again calls the external interface object to take care of proper object cleaning.
+As before, it is possible to set the `dip::DataSegment` also, so that ownership of the allocated objects is transferred to the image object.
+As can be seen in the *DIPlib--MATLAB* interface (see `dml::MatlabInterface` in `include/dip_matlab_interface.h`), the `dip::DataSegment` can contain a custom deleter function that again calls the external interface object to take care of proper object cleaning.

 The external interface remains owned by the calling code, and can be linked to